-London court agrees to extradite tycoon to Croatia
+London court clears way for tycoon’s extradition to Croatia

-LONDON (AP) — A London court has agreed to extradite the founder of an indebted Croatia-based food and retail company who is the country’s most-wanted fugitive.
+LONDON (AP) — A London court on Thursday cleared the way for the extradition of Croatia’s most-wanted fugitive, rejecting the food conglomerate tycoon’s argument that he was the victim of rampant corruption at the heart of power in his country.

-Ivica Todoric was arrested in London in November under a European arrest warrant posted by Croatia, which accuses him of mismanaging the Agrokor company and embezzling millions.
+Ivica Todoric was in the U.K. as authorities closed in on the company he founded, Agrokor, which unraveled after a debt-fueled expansion.
+He was arrested in London in November under a European arrest warrant posted by Croatia, which accuses him of mismanaging Agrokor and embezzling millions.
+Todoric claimed he was the innocent victim of politically and financially motivated attacks.

-Todoric has claimed he is innocent and has sought to appeal the extradition.
-The High Court in London rejected the motion on Thursday, paving the way for his handover to Croatia.
+“I will re-double my efforts to shine a light on a conspiracy that has no place in the modern democratic Croatia,” he said in a statement that underscored his disappointment with the ruling.
+“I expect more evidence of collusion and wrong-doing to emerge in the coming days and weeks especially as ordinary Croatians feel empowered to speak out against this outrageous subversion of their country.”

-Agrokor employs 60,000 people throughout the Balkans and accounts for 15 percent of Croatia’s GDP.
-It has collapsed under the weight of 6 billion euros in debt ($7 billion) and was put into state administration over a year ago.
+Agrokor is a massive concern whose tentacles stretch throughout the Balkans.
+It employs 60,000 people and accounts for 15 percent of Croatia’s GDP.
+It has collapsed under the weight of 6 billion euros in debt ($7 billion), including a disputed sum owed to two Russian state-run banks, Sberbank and VTB.
+It was put into state administration a year ago.

 Most Read Business Stories